baronauta/RayTracer/README.md

 **Note** — Rendering your scene, particularly when using the `pathtracer`, may take a considerable amount of time due to the complexity of realistic light simulations.

+### Available Cameras
+Two types of cameras are available:

+- **Perspective Camera** — Simulates a realistic camera with perspective projection, where objects farther away appear smaller.

+- **Orthogonal** — Uses orthographic projection, which preserves object sizes regardless of depth.
+This is ideal for technical or architectural visualization where true dimensions are important.

 ### Tone mapping
 Each run of RayTracer produces a **high-dynamic-range (HDR)** image in the `.pfm` format, which stores detailed lighting and color information from the rendered scene.